 Alimony Modification Attorneys Bergen County, NJ

-One of the most important, and often contentious issues that needs to be decided during many Bergen County divorces is that of alimony and spousal support.
-There are several different types of alimony that can be awarded depending on the circumstances of the marriage and the parties involved, but in general alimony is designed to help a spouse who has been traditionally been financially dependent on the other spouse to maintain a lifestyle similar to what they enjoyed during their marriage, and in many cases to help that spouse receive the education and job training necessary to re-entering the workplace, and becoming financially independent.
+One of the most important and often contentious issues that need to be decided during many Bergen County divorces is that of alimony and spousal support.
+There are several different types of alimony that can be awarded depending on the circumstances of the marriage and the parties involved, but in general, alimony is designed to help a spouse who has been traditionally financially dependent on the other spouse to maintain a lifestyle similar to what they enjoyed during their marriage, and in many cases to help that spouse receive the education and job training necessary to re-enter the workplace, and becoming financially independent.

 However, any alimony settlement that you reach during your divorce will be based on the circumstances of both spouses at the time of the divorce.
-Many times, these circumstances can change, and as such warrant either a decrease in alimony payments, or an increase in alimony payments, depending on the exact circumstances which have changed.
+Oftentimes, these circumstances can change, and therefore warrant either a decrease or an increase in alimony payments, depending on the exact circumstances which have changed.

 At The Law Office of Townsend, Tomaio & Newmark, we have extensive experience helping clients across Ridgewood, Paramus, Teaneck, Fort Lee, Hackensack, and the greater Bergen County area to modify, and contest, alimony modification petitions in order to more accurately reflect the changing lives and situations of the involved parties.

 Contact our firm today to discuss your alimony modification needs and concerns in a free and confidential consultation today.

 There are several different circumstances in which the supporting party may request a decrease in their alimony obligations.
 Keep in mind that in order for an alimony modification petition to be successful, you will need to demonstrate that the circumstances in question have changed substantially, and permanently.
 While there is no definitive list of changed circumstances which may warrant a decrease in alimony payments, some of the most commonly cited circumstances are: